conduktor/conduktor-docs/docs/platform/configuration/user-authentication/SSO/azure.md

 ## Groups Configuration

-If you want to use the `external groups mapping` to map groups between your Conduktor Console instance and Azure, you must add this claim to your Azure application in the the **Token configuration** tab:
+If you want to use the `external groups mapping` to map groups between your Conduktor Console instance and Azure, you must add this claim to your Azure application in the **Token configuration** tab:

 ![](../../assets/azure-add-groups-claim.png)

 :::caution
-If you have a **large number of groups** within your enterprise, you might need to [`assign some groups to the application`](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal?pivots=portal#assign-users-and-groups-to-an-application), and check the `Groups assigned to the application` when creating the groups claim on Azure AD.
+If you have a **large number of groups** within your enterprise, you might need to [`assign some groups to the application`](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal?pivots=portal#assign-users-and-groups-to-an-application), and check the `Groups assigned to the application` box when creating the groups claim on Azure AD.
 This is to avoid exceeding the limit on the number of groups a token can contain.
 :::

 Then, you must set the property `groups-claim` to `"groups"` in the Console configuration file.
 Below is the full snippet for your configuration file: